 \section{Related Work}

-\system{} contains a unique combination of context (\objstore{}), workload (TL), and design decisions (splitting a DNN between cloud tiers, batch adaptation).
+\system{} contains a unique combination of context (\objstore{}), workload (TL), and design decisions (splitting a DNN between cloud tiers, batch size adaptation).
 While related work exists in these directions, \system{} is the first to combine them in a single cohesive system.

-{\bf Batch adaptation in ML. } Several projects~\cite{mascots20-ibm, iclr2018-GoogleIncreaseBatch,kdd2017-batch} proposed to dynamically adapt the \emph{training} batch size as training proceeds, leading to shorter training times without loss in accuracy.
-These ideas are complementary to \system{}'s batch adaptation because they can be applied in \system{}'s training phase.
-Instead, the key insight of batch adaptation in \system{} is that during the same iteration, it is useful to use different batch sizes for training and feature extraction.
+{\bf Batch size adaptation in ML. } Dynamic adaptation of the \emph{training} batch size during training was shown~\cite{mascots20-ibm, iclr2018-GoogleIncreaseBatch,kdd2017-batch} to reduce training times without loss in accuracy.
+These ideas are complementary to \system{}'s server-side batch size adaptation because they can be applied in \system{}'s training phase on the client side.
+The key insight in \system{} is that during the same iteration, it is useful to configure different batch sizes for feature extraction compared to training.

-{\bf Splitting compute between edge and cloud. } Neurosurgeon~\cite{kang2017neurosurgeon} splits ML \emph{inference} between the cloud and edge devices to achieve low latency, low energy consumption, and high data center throughput.
+{\bf Splitting ML compute between clouds/tiers. } Neurosurgeon~\cite{kang2017neurosurgeon} splits ML \emph{inference} between the cloud and edge devices to achieve low latency, low energy consumption, and high data center throughput.
 The partitioning is automatic and adapts to dynamics in server load and network bandwidth.
-Compared to Neurosurgeon, besides considering more complex application (i.e., TL), \system{} dynamically manages storage-side concurrency via batch adaptation.
-MAUI~\cite{mobisys10-maui} performs fine-grained (function-level) energy-aware offload of mobile code to the infrastructure, via runtime decisions driven by the goal to save energy.
-MAUI's approach to splitting cannot be directly used in \system{} because it requires programmer annotations, and transfers all program state including variables.
-Odessa~\cite{mobisys11-odessa} offloads stages in perception applications but without analyzing the global impact on application~performance.
+Compared to Neurosurgeon, besides considering a more complex application (i.e., TL), \system{} dynamically manages storage-side concurrency via batch size adaptation.
+NDPipe~\cite{ndpipe-asplos24} is a parallel effort to ours focusing on accelerating training and inference for image data by using near-data processing techniques to photo storage servers equipped with inexpensive commodity GPUs. \system{} differs in several technical aspects, notably by analyzing concurrency in the \objstore{}, proposing storage-side batch size adaptation, avoiding OOMs and by fine-tuning without impacting the accuracy.

-{\bf Offloading compute to storage nodes. } Rhea~\cite{nsdi2013-rhea} uses static analysis of Java bytecode to generate storage-side filters for Hadoop applications.
-Rhea shares the goal of mitigating the network bottleneck to storage but targets a different workload, does not split an application and does not optimize the resource utilization in the storage layer.
-Pyxis~\cite{vldb2012-madden-partitioning} uses static analysis and dynamic runtime information to automatically partition a database application between application and storage nodes.
-Pyxis automatically generates database-side stored procedures to minimize overall latency subject to CPU constraints.
-For this, it minimizes the number of control transfers as well as amount of data sent during each control transfer.
-Pyxis differs in the application, context, and concerns (i.e., control transfers are specific to database applications).